Welcome to St Mary'sHere you will find out about how we Prepare for and Administer the Sacraments and how we might help you

 ***All Baptisms and preparation are on hold until the pandemic has subsided.***

-The preparation course for the Sacrament of Confirmation is suitable for those in Year 9-13 in Sept 2020.
+The annual preparation course for the Sacrament of Confirmation is suitable for those in Year 9-13.
 If you are older than this, please contact Fr Jeremy directly for individual instruction.
-Application forms will be available from June 2020.
-The Confirmation Mass will take place at St Mary’s Church, Julian Road, Bath BA1 2SF.
+Application forms will be available each summer The next Confirmation Mass will take place at St Mary’s Church, Julian Road, Bath BA1 2SF.

 Preparation as for adults